BtheGit/raymarcher/README.md

 - Sprites, WADs holding textures and maps, sessionstorage onbeforeunload...
 - Add biomes.
 Ie, have the skybox image be dependent on where a player is standing (either a certain number of biome specific blocks near the player (a la Terraria)) or based on an invisible biome map that is hard coded.
 Would need a transition effect to fade in and out.
 This would be a great feature for procedurally generated levels.
 - Create service call to determine if editor mode is true to abstract away the getting of the value discreetly.
+- Broadcast player position on change.
+Editor only?

 - Is it straightforward and cheap enough to do upsampling?
 IE, when closer to walls use a higher texture or more scan lines.
 All we need to do is have multiple versions of a texture (optionally) and select which one based on the distance to player.
 This would require coordination of course to make sure the various resolutions had the small dimensions and alignment of course.
 (Could also be auto generated in a map builder.)
 - Should we change the rendering to only do alternate scanlines?
 It would probably make everything a fair bit quicker if I start running into issues with higher quality textures on the floors or ceilings again.
 I might be able to get alot more fidelity and complexity without anymore efficiency just by doing half the pixel rendering each frame.
 There's also no reason I couldn't drop the frame rate a bit.